raquelovadia/raquelovadia.github.io/docs/intro.md

     בס’’ד
 <div align="left">

-# Welcome to my personal portfolio!
+# Welcome to my Personal Portfolio!

-I am an Industrial Engineering student with a passion for improving processes and systems to optimize efficiency and productivity by analyzing different datasets.
-Here, you’ll find a showcase of my projects, skills, and interests in the field of Industrial Engineering, especially in Analytics and Data Science.
+I am an Industrial Engineering student driven by a passion for enhancing processes and systems to boost efficiency and productivity through data analysis.
+This portfolio showcases my projects, skills, and interests in Industrial Engineering, with a focus on Analytics and Data Science.

-I am constantly seeking new opportunities to grow and expand my knowledge in this area, and I am excited to share my growth with fellow engineers and anyone who is interested in this field.
-Whether you’re looking for solutions to complex problems or just curious about my work, I invite you to explore my site and learn more about what I do.
+I'm always eager to explore new opportunities and deepen my knowledge in these areas.
+I hope to share my journey with fellow engineers and anyone curious about my work.
+Whether you're seeking innovative solutions to complex challenges or simply want to learn more, I invite you to explore my portfolio.

-Thank you for visiting and I look forward to connecting with you!
+Thank you for stopping by!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/raquelob/).
-Check me out on LinkedIn: https://www.linkedin.com/in/raquelob/

 ```{figure} ../raquel_foto.jpg
 ---